 Description: Prerequisite: enrollment in Veterinary Technology and permissions of VT faculty.
 This course involves a minimum of 80 hours of field experience at an approved location.
-This study is tailored to the needs of an individual and the needs of the placement of employment.
+The class is tailored to the needs of an individual and the needs of the placement of employment.
 Statement of objectives will be required and progress notes will be checked.
 The class is developed by the student under the supervision and evaluation of a Vet Tech faculty member.
 On site work hours must occur in a place of employment that contributes to the care and health of animals.
 Enrollment is limited and must be arranged with the instructor before enrolling.
 The class may be taken only once and is a graded class.

 Description: Make a difference in the lives of hundreds of unwanted animals.
 Do 40 hours of volunteer work at a humane society or animal shelter and receive college credit.
 Enrollment is limited.

 Description: This course includes principles and rationale of canine training.
 Basic behavior, exploration of techniques and basic training goals are included.
 Limited enrollment.

 Description: This class provides an introduction into the Veterinarian's office and the knowledge essential for working in this position.
 It focuses on the terminology used in the clinic that is important for communication with clients, technicians, and veterinarians.
 Terminology expands into knowledge of areas such as infectious diseases, surgery, client relationships, animal care, and vaccinations.